WICG/pwa-url-handler/explainer.md

 #### Failure to Associate

-If the `web-app-origin-association` file cannot be downloaded or the association validation cannot be completed successfully, the browser may either omit the requested URL handler registrations affected or fail the PWA installation completely.
-The implementor should decide what is the best user experience.
+If necessary association validation cannot be completed successfully during PWA installation for any reason, the browser must not register the app as an active URL handler for the affected URLs.
+The browser should try to complete installation with as many valid URL handling registrations as possible.

 #### Periodic Revalidation

-Origin could modify their associations with installed PWAs by modifying their `web-app-origin-association` file at any time.
-Conforming browsers may revalidate registered URL handlers at appropriate intervals by re-downloading the relevant web-app-origin-association files.
-If a URL handler registration fails to revalidate because the web-app-origin-association data has changed or is no longer available, the implementor may disable URL handling for that app or uninstall the PWA in a way that is consistent with the behavior during initial validation.
+An origin could modify its associations with PWAs at any time.
+Conforming browsers must regularly attempt to revalidate the associations of installed web apps.
+If a URL handler registration fails to revalidate because the association data has changed or is no longer available, the browser must disable or remove registrations that are no longer valid.

 #### Shortened URLs

 Web applications often provide users with shortened URLs for convenience.
-If developers would like register these URLs for URL handling, they require have access to the short URL origin to place a validation file.
+If developers would like register these URLs for URL handling, they need access to the short URL origin to place a validation file.
 This may not be possible with third party URL shortening services that the developer does not control.

 ### Browser Changes